-The Hardware End-of-Write detection method eliminates the overhead of polling the Busy bit in the Software Status Register during an AAI Word program operation.
-The 8-bit command, 70H, configures the Serial Output (SO) pin to indicate Flash Busy status during AAI Word programming. (see Figure 8) The 8-bit command, 70H, must be executed prior to initiating an AAI Word-Program instruction.
+The hardware end-of-write detection method eliminates the overhead of polling the Busy bit in the Software Status Register during an AAI Word program operation.
+The 8-bit command, 70H, configures the Serial Output (SO) pin to indicate Flash Busy status during AAI Word programming. (see Figure 8) The 8-bit command, 70H, must be executed prior to executing an AAI Word-Program instruction.
 Once an internal programming operation begins, asserting CE# will immediately drive the status of the internal flash status on the SO pin.
-A '0' indicates the device is busy and a '1' indicates the device is ready for the next instruction.
-De-asserting CE# will return the SO pin to tri-state.
-While in AAI and Hardware End-of-Write detection mode, the only valid instructions are AAI Word (ADH) and WRDI (04H).
+A "0" indicates the device is busy and a "1" indicates the device is ready for the next instruction.
+Deasserting CE# will return the SO pin to tri-state.